zammad/zammad-documentation/getting-started/first-steps.rst

 Getting Started Wizard
 ----------------------

-If you visit Zammads web page the first time, you'll be greeted by its Getting Started Wizard.
+If you visit Zammad's web page the first time, you'll be greeted by its Getting Started Wizard.
 It will guide you through the first most important things.

 .. figure:: /images/getting-started/wizard.gif